top of page

 Take Off

-Snohomish County Superior Court requires the housing provider to serve the offer of a repayment plan required by RCW 59.18.630 at least 14 days before serving the Eviction Resolution Program (ERP) notice and the 14 day notice to pay rent or vacate.
-When serving the ERP notice and 14 day notice, the hosing provider must also send copies to the Dispute Resolution Center of Snohomish County (VOA) and the Snohomish County Legal Services.
+The Snohomish County Superior Court local rule on the timing of pay or vacate and repayment plan notices has expired.
+Prior to its expiration, that rule required housing providers to serve the offer of a repayment plan required by RCW 59.18.630 at least 14 days before serving the Eviction Resolution Program (ERP) notice and the 14 day notice to pay rent or vacate.
+In general, Snohomish County housing providers may serve both notices simultaneously provided the tenant's options on receipt of these notices is clear and unambiguous.

 *All information displayed on the LT Services website is informational and shall not be deemed as legal advice.
 If you would like legal representation or advice, please contact us through e-mail or by phone.
 Until an attorney-client relationship has been established, no information you provide is privileged or confidential.